vegaprotocol/specs/protocol/0057-TRAN-transfers.md

 - factor, decimal > 0.0 (a factor used with the amount specified for the transfer).
 - transfer interval: number of epochs between transfers, i.e. when 4, funds will be transferred every 4 epochs with the first transfer occurring 4 epochs after the transfer is processed.
 Must be an integer strictly greater than `0`.

+Note, to avoid parties creating [reward pools](#recurring-transfers-to-reward-accounts) which are never funded, if a transfer interval strictly greater than `1` is specified.
+The funds for the next scheduled transfer should be taken straight away from the origin account, locked by the network, and distributed to the destination account at the end of the correct epoch.
+This way, if a user cancels a recurring transfer or withdraws all their funds, the next scheduled transfer will still take place.

 The amount paid at the end of each epoch is calculated using the following formula:

 $$